IRAS-HKA/aip_wiki/docs/how_to_connect_to_Roboception.md

 # Use RCDiscover

-This sections provides a quick guide for the connection to the roboception camera.
+This sections provides a quick guide for the connection to the Roboception camera.

-This guide is applicable to an windows pc, however there is a possiblity to use it on linux. ([Link](https://github.com/roboception/rcdiscover))
+This guide is applicable to a Windows PC, but there is a possiblity to use it on  [Linux](https://github.com/roboception/rcdiscover).
-However, we did not test it on linux.

 ## I. How to detect cameras via RCDiscover?